-Considering the objectives of the ARCH project, it would be essential to conduct new geological and geomorphological surveys in order to more accurately identify hazard scenarios.
-The same data would then be indispensable for the construction of a "geological model" of extreme detail, functional also for future studies on local seismic response and in order to define a risk map for the historical urban area.
+Considering the objectives of the ARCH project, it would be essential to conduct new geological and geophysical surveys in order to more accurately identify hazard scenarios.
+The same data would then be essential for the construction of a "geological model" of extreme detail, functional also for future studies on the local seismic response and to define a risk map of the Camerino's Old Town.
 The municipality has the need to develop a database with this information for its civil protection strategies.